 Western New York

 The Urban Land Institute is a not-for-profit whose mission is to provide leadership in the responsible use of land and in creating and sustaining thriving communities worldwide.
-ULI-WNY is a regional satellite of the New York District Regional Council.
+ULI WNY is a regional satellite of the New York District Council.

-Want to get involved?
-Have an idea for an event?
-Contact Amy Monin, (firstname.lastname@example.org), Co-Chair of the Programming Committee.
+Contact Amy Monin, (firstname.lastname@example.org), Co-Chair of the WNY Programming Committee to get involved.

 Are you in Rochester, Syracuse, or another Upstate City?